a-rhodes-vcu/unix_chat_bot/README.md

         self.lemmatizer = WordNetLemmatizer()

 ```
-Starting on line 38 of bashBot.py two nltk coprus' are downloaded.
+Two nltk coprus' are downloaded.
 The first one being 'punkt' which divdes text into a list of sentences and the second one is wordnet, which can detect lemmas - a base unit of a word/unit of meaning.
 The next step is to create a list of things we would like to ignore and then open and read the intents.json file.

 ```
       def process_data(self):